College of Education, Nursing and Health Professions

 The RN to BSN program was the first completion program in Connecticut.
 Our focus has consistently been oriented to adult learners, facilitating advanced study for nurses while addressing your unique needs as individuals and professionals.

-Our program is designed to be completed in 18 months part-time to accommodate the schedules of working nurses.
-You will attend two classes one evening per week.
-Courses follow a consistent schedule and the entire program can be completed in five semesters, including one summer.
+Our online program is designed to be completed in 18 months part-time to accommodate the schedules of working nurses.
+You will take two 7-week courses each semester, so that the entire program can be completed in as little as 6 semesters, including summer courses.